 For me, running is my fitness of choice because I love it and all I need is a pair of trainers and I can go out my back door and be back in 30 minutes, no travel, packing a bag so I can shower, adding in changing time etc.

 Rigt now I can only walk as I'm still recovering from a C-Section delivery and won't be able to run for another 4 weeks but as soon as i've recovered I will start to build up to runnng again.

 I'd recommend for anyone who wants to get started with healthier living to try as many forms of exercise as you can.
 You might enjoy a home workout or prefer a HITS class or maybe you're a yoga girl or pilates is your thing.
-You will never figure out what your thing is unless you go and try different types of exercise so get out there and find out what's available in your local area.
+You will never figure out what your thing is unless you try different types of exercise, so get out there and find out what's available in your local area.